Java programmer expert

 Thanks to the operate method, the associated lambda expression calculates the result quickly and easily.

-You can insert lambda expressions into the functional interface for basic mathematical operations.
+You can use lambda expressions in the functional interface for basic mathematical operations.

 package com.test;